Public Trips on Endeavour on Sundays at Saul Junction

 Public trips on Endeavour operate from the Visitor Centre Trip Boat Wharf at Saul Junction

-12noon – 4:30pm on Sundays from Easter until 2nd October inclusive.
+12noon – 4:30pm on Sundays from Sunday 2nd April until Sunday 1st October inclusive.

 Endeavour crew-members are qualified in all aspects of Trip Boat Operation having attained

 The Royal Yachting Association Inland Waterways Helmsman’s Certificate together with

 The Inland Waterways Association Certificate of Boat Management.